Firstpost

 US President Donald Trump shakes hands with Russian President Vladimir Putin on the tarmac after they arrived at Joint Base Elmendorf-Richardson in Anchorage, Alaska, on August 15, 2025.- AFP

 The joint press conference between US President Donald Trump and his Russian counterpart, Vladimir Putin, ended abruptly, with both sides avoiding questions from the reporters.
-Another crucial aspect of the joint briefing was the fact that the word ‘ceasefire’ was not mentioned by both leaders, indicating that the Russia-Ukraine war is still not close to an end.
+Another crucial aspect of the was the fact that the word ‘ceasefire’ was not mentioned by both leaders, indicating that the Russia-Ukraine war is still not close to an end.

 Putin was the first one to take the stage, emphasising that both leaders are in “agreement” in some aspects.
-Meanwhile, Trump maintained that ’there is no deal, until a deal’ and stated that he will now be speaking to European leaders, Nato allies, especially with Ukrainian President Volodymyr Zelenskyy .
+Meanwhile, Trump maintained that ’there is no deal, until a deal’ and stated that he will now be speaking to European leaders, Nato allies, especially with Ukrainian President Volodymyr Zelenskyy.

 STORY CONTINUES BELOW THIS AD